 Every year on the 31st of December, young men will dress up as Okalolies and roam around the village to scare off the ladies…. and get drinks!

 Never a Lonely Birthday

 Marc celebrated his 28th and 30th birthday there.
 He was surprised to receive presents from the local people.
 In fact, almost all of them brought him presents!

-Travellers who are keen to go there are advised to be flexible with their travel dates.
+If you are keen to go there, it is best that you have flexible travel dates.
 Since the island is the world’s remotest island, ships don’t go there very often.
-It’s hard to tell when the next ship is going to arrive, or leave.
+It’s hard to tell when the next ship is going to arrive or leave.

 Just because you have all the time in the world to travel, doesn’t mean you can just show up in Cape Town and hop into a ship to Tristan da Cunha.
 It doesn’t work like that, honey.

 Your visit to the island must first be approved by the island’s council.
 Your application may also require a local Police Certificate in advance.